ranchalprakash/Decision-Tree-classifier/README.md

 listed above for each image.
 The second 10 are the standard deviation and last 10 are the largest value of each of these characteristics present in each image.

-• Training data: ‘ trainX.csv
+-Training data:  trainX.csv
 consisting of 455 samples, 30 attributes.
-The label associated with each sample is provided in ‘ trainY.csv
+The label associated with each sample is provided in  trainY.csv .
-.
 A label of value 1 indicates the sample was for malignant (cancerous) tissue, 0 indicates the sample was for benign tissue. .
-• Test data: ‘ testX.csv
-consisting of 57 samples, 30 attributes.
-The label associated with each sample is provided in ‘ testY.csv
+- Test data:  testX.csv consisting of 57 samples, 30 attributes.
+The label associated with each sample is provided in  testY.csv

 Data is imported using pandas library from csv fle to dataframe .
 This dataframe is converteed to numpy array using as _ matrix ().